David Gottesman

-David Sanford Gottesman (April 26, 1926 – September 28, 2022) was an American businessman and billionaire.
+David Sanford "Sandy" Gottesman (April 26, 1926 – September 28, 2022) was an American businessman, billionaire, and philanthropist.
 He founded First Manhattan Co.
 (FMC), and was noted for his friendship with Warren Buffett.

 Early life and education

 Gottesman was born to a Jewish family in New York City on April 26, 1926.
 His father, Benjamin, worked as a banker and investor; his mother, Esther (née Garfunkel), played a key role in procuring the Dead Sea Scrolls for Israel.
-He had two siblings, Milton and Alice.
+Through his mother, distant relations included Barrett Visanska, a Polish immigrant and a founder of the Tree of Life Congregation in Columbia, South Carolina, and for whom the Visanska Starks House is named.
+He had two siblings, Milton Gottesman and Alice Gottesman Bayer.
 He was also a nephew of American pulp-paper merchant, financier, and philanthropist Samuel Gottesman.
 The family relocated to New Rochelle, New York, during Gottesman's childhood.
 He joined the US Army after high school and was first sent to Princeton University to study engineering, before being deployed to the South Pacific theater in 1945.
 Upon his return from military service after an honorable discharge, he obtained a bachelor's degree from Trinity College.
 He then undertook postgraduate studies at Harvard Business School, graduating with a Master of Business Administration in 1950.